DeviCatOutlet/devicatoutlet.github.io/README.md

  Hearts for main headings.
  Sparkles for sub headings (reference Hanabi Character page / art tips) Normal bullet points for anything else instead of sparkles.

- EXTRA NOTE:
- Could we swap out the purple heart for this one? 💙